Your Guide to Buying IPO Stock

-Investing in an Initial Public Offering (IPO)
+What Is an Initial Public Offering (IPO)?

-The Downside of IPO Investing
+The Downsides of IPO Investing

 The Classical Value-Investing View of IPO Investing

-Benjamin Graham, the father of value investing and much of modern security analysis, recommended in his treatise The Intelligent Investor, investors steer clear of all initial public offerings.
+Benjamin Graham, the father of value investing, recommended in "The Intelligent Investor" that investors steer clear of all initial public offerings.
 The reason?
-During an IPO, the previous owners are attempting to raise capital at a premium price that offers little chance for buying your stake at a discount.
+During an IPO, the previous owners are attempting to raise capital at a premium price, which offers little chance for buying your stake at a discount.

 Graham’s position is one of conservative, disciplined safety.
-It ensures you won’t get burned and the average investor will likely be well served in the long run by adhering to that principle.
+It ensures you won’t get burned, and the average investor will likely be well served in the long run by adhering to that principle.

 - If this business does not grow at a high enough rate to justify its price, what is the likely cause?
 What are the probabilities of those failures occurring?